astronomer/docs/learn/airflow-dbt-cosmos.md

 2. In the Airflow UI, go to **Admin** -> **Connections** and click **+**.

-3. Create a new connection named `db_conn` and choose the `Postgres` connection type.
-Adjust the connection type and supplied parameters based on which data warehouse you are using, note that for some tools you might need to add the [relevant provider package](https://registry.astronomer.io/) to `requirements.txt` and restart Airflow, in order to have the correct connection type.
+3. Create a new connection named `db_conn`.
+Select the connection type and supplied parameters based on which data warehouse you are using, note that for some tools you might need to add the [relevant provider package](https://registry.astronomer.io/) to `requirements.txt` and restart Airflow, in order to have the correct connection type.
 For a Postgres connection, enter the following information:

     - Connection ID: `db_conn`.
     - Connection Type: `Postgres`.